Fitzroy Park

 No. 10 was designed by the architect E. Vincent Harris as his personal residence and was completed in 1932.
+In 1953 Harris purchased an adjoining house, Southampton Lodge, which was subsequently demolished to extend his garden to the south west.
 Upon his death he left the house to the Metropolitan Borough of St Pancras for the benefit of its employees.
+It was sold by its successor, the London Borough of Camden, in 2001 and it reverted to a private house.

 The Elms on Fitzroy Park is also listed Grade II as is its entrance lodge, pedestrian entrance, and garden wall.
 The Elms was designed by George Basevi and built between 1838 and 1840.
 It has been subsequently altered.

 The average price of a property on Fitzroy Park was estimated at £5.1 million in 2021.

 The cardiologist Frances Gardner was a resident of Fitzroy Park at the time of her 1989 death.